sapcxtools/sapcxtools.github.io/index.md

 ## SAP Commerce Extensions

-All extensions available on [sapcx.tools](https://www.sapcx.tools) are built with high test coverage and do not influence the behavior of your project without changes to your configuration.
-This is guaranteed and intended by design, because sapcx.tools gives the full control of functionality into the hands of the project teams.
+All extensions available on [sapcx.tools][sapcxtools] are built with high test coverage and do not influence the behavior of your project without changes to your configuration.
+This is guaranteed and intended by design, because [sapcx.tools][sapcxtools] gives the full control of functionality into the hands of the project teams.
 Our coding conventions and code reviews follow high standards and decline features, that will change the standard behavior without activating them via a configuration parameter.

-The following extensions are served and maintained by sapcx.tools.
+The following extensions are served and maintained by [sapcx.tools][sapcxtools].

 ### SAP Commerce Toolkit